atherlangga/dddtix/part2__events/README.rst

 a.
 Event
 --------

-Event is the class that will hold the Domain Event information.
-Instance of `Event` will flow to many objects in other layers like blood flows in human body.
+Event is the object that will hold the Domain Event information.
+Instances of `Event` will flow to many objects in other layers.

-Once instantiated, `Event` object can't be changed.
-However, this can't be represented by PHP the programming language.

 Published methods: